lorio/reactnd-project-myreads/README.md

 7. when you open the app again, your can update it with your reading activity by selecting another bookshelf.

 ## Dependencies
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Starter files are provided in the Udacity Front-End Nanodegree and other [Udacity courses and tracks](https://www.udacity.com/courses/all).
+Starter files bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) are provided in the Udacity Front-End Nanodegree and other [Udacity courses and tracks](https://www.udacity.com/courses/all).
+Used [lodash.debounce](https://www.npmjs.com/package/lodash.debounce),  and [React-router-dom](https://www.npmjs.com/package/react-router-dom) to improve user experience.

 ## Contributing